huyingjie/notebook/source/neuroscience/depression.md

   * focus on CAN, rather than can't or won't
   * focus on the possibilities and the positives and get curious
   * Ask "When I take action what new things will I learn and what new things will I experience, regardless of the outcome?"
-  * When challendges arise, ask "What is possible when I break through?"
+  * When challenges arise, ask "What is possible when I break through?"
   * Keep curious rather than berating yourself or giving up
   * match with values
-  * experiment with habit loops: a cue, aroutine, and a reward
+  * experiment with habit loops: a cue, a routine, and a reward
-  * meditate the obstackles and solutions
+  * meditate the obstacles and solutions
   * Recognize the importance of learning for the longevity of memory

 ## Abbreviations